votti/pybis/src/vagrant/README.md

 # Getting started with Vagrant, openBIS and JupyterHub

+## How this folder is organized

+- `Vagrantfile` -- includes all information how the virtual machine needs to be set up: including synched folders, port forwarding, shell scripts to run, memory consumption etc.
+- `initialize/` -- folder contains shell scripts that are run during the provisioning process (`setup_*`) and some `start_*` and `stop_*` scripts to start services on the virtual machine (eg. JupyterHub, openBIS)
+- `config/` -- folder contains configuration files for JupyterHub, openBIS and Postgres database.

+The `initialize/` folder is synched, which means it is visible inside the virtual machine.

+## About Vagrant virtual environment

 Vagrant automates the creation of virtual environments.
 Here, we use vagrant to define an environment for running JupyterHub together with openBIS.
 You can download Vagrant from this website: